kwalczak80/Speedy-cars/README.md

 ![No pagination](docs/images/existing-features/pagination/no-pagination.JPG)

 However, if the number of cars exceeds six, then the pagination is active(displayed in the middle of the screen).
-A user can then change pages by clicking on arrows or directly click on the page they want to move to.
-If the user is on the first page, then the left arrow icon is inactive as page 1 is the start page.
+A user can then change pages by clicking on arrows or directly clicking on the page they want to move to.
+If the user is on the first page, then the left arrow icon is inactive as page one is the start page.
 On the other hand, when the user is on the last page, the right arrow is inactive because it is the last page available.

 ![Pagination](docs/images/existing-features/pagination/pagination.JPG)